bradwood/BPRC/docs/YAML-format.md

 </pre>

 ### Steps
 Each step must follow a defined structure in order to be processed properly, with some sections mandatory (like the `URL`) and other optional (like `headers`).
+Steps are assigned a number, starting from 0.

 Each step can take the following elements as key-value pairs: